deciding to step on volcano, u've to go deep down to experience how hot it is, or u'll regret after stepping out. unknown author

 “Having a blog, a Facebook account and a Twitter account can definitely give you an advantage.
 Blogs and ‘tweets’ about your chosen field help you to get noticed, and can also help to build your professional reputation.
 Facebook is an excellent networking tool.
 If you set-up or join groups you will find it easy to meet and correspond with like-minded people.
 One thing to remember though, your prospective employers will look at your blog, tweets and Facebook page, so make sure you keep it professional” - Imtiaz Ahmed

-“In your cover letter talk about what you are good at, what your strengths and relevant experiences are.
+“When applying for graduate jobs, try to think of examples of non-academic roles you have performed, such as holiday jobs, work placements and even committee roles for university clubs and societies.
+This will show you can adapt to different situations outside education. - Alastair Goddin“In your cover letter talk about what you are good at, what your strengths and relevant experiences are.
 Highlight the transferable skills you have, and explain why you would be good for that particular role.
 Don’t describe your weaknesses or tell them why you are not suitable for the job - at this stage you want to give the employer every reason to invite you for an interview.” - Jude Roberts

 “Most companies now use the competency-based method of interviewing, the idea being that past performance is seen as the best indicator of future success.
 Although your relevant work experience may be limited, you will need to provide examples of your competencies.
 For example, if testing your team ethic, you might be asked, “Tell me about a situation where you have been part of a group working toward a specific goal.
 What was your role in the group?”
 The key is to describe the situation, outline the tasks and any challenges involved, the actions you took, and importantly, don’t forget to discuss the outcomes achieved.” - Nick Tout